box/developer.box.com/content/guides/tooling/cli/quick-start/2-install-and-configure.md

 # CLI Installation and Configuration

-Installers are available for Windows and macOS, and the raw source-code is available for building the CLI in other environments.
+Installers are available for Windows and macOS.
+The raw source-code is available for building the CLI in other environments.

 ## Windows & macOS Installers